Carlos Ramírez (baseball): New Britain Bees

 On June 4, 2019, Ramírez signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 Ramírez made 6 appearances for the Bees, but struggled to a 8.53 ERA in 6 games.
 He became a free agent after the season.

 Leones de Yucatán

 On May 20, 2021, Ramírez signed with the Leones de Yucatán of the Mexican League.
 Ramírez recorded a 1.64 ERA in 10 appearances with Yucatán, but was released by the team on June 28.

 Algodoneros de Unión Laguna

 On July 16, 2021, Ramírez signed with the Algodoneros de Unión Laguna of the Mexican League.
-He was released by the team on October 20, 2021.
+In 9 games for Unión Laguna, he logged a 2.70 ERA with 6 strikeouts across 10 innings of work.
+Ramírez was released by the team on October 20.

 Lexington Legends

 On April 21, 2022, Ramírez signed with the Lexington Legends of the Atlantic League of Professional Baseball.
-He was released on August 18, 2022.
+In 4 games for Lexington, he struggled to an 0–1 record and 11.25 ERA with 2 strikeouts over 4 innings of relief.
+Ramírez was released by the Legends on August 18.